Charles Schwab vs Fidelity vs Vanguard in 2024

 Overview of Schwab, Fidelity, and Vanguard

-Three very popular brokerage houses in the United States are Fidelity, Schwab, and Vanguard.
-If you're a self-directed investor, you've probably heard of them.
-They have enormous reserves of customer assets and millions of accounts.
-Here's a rundown on these powerhouses.
-Let's see if we can find a winner.
+Three well-known brokerage firms in the U.S. are Fidelity, Schwab, and Vanguard.
+If you're an independent investor, you've likely heard of them.
+They hold vast amounts of customer assets and have millions of accounts.
+Here's an overview of these giants.
+Let's see if there's a clear winner.

 Fees